steppebandit/patches/README.md

 >
 > Joseph was abandoned by his close relatives and loved ones after failing to become a knight, and he carries the echo of his failure everywhere around him
 >
-> Trait : Fanatic
+> Trait : Fanatic/Zealous/Impassionate
 >
-> Jsoeph has burst of emotional
+> Jsoeph has the tendency to react strongly to certain things that he believes to not be right, even if it means that logic is thrown out of the door.
+> Those can be things like slavery, defending friends, holding people accountable, etc. This blind rage and passion was inherited from the forlorn warriors of Kaerletan.
 >
 > Trait : Pretender
 >